History of Galiano Island: Jewel of the Gulf Islands

 The first Japanese settlers were also accomplished fishermen and loggers, and many families settled in the Gulf Islands.
 A saltery and fish cannery were started by the Japanese on both Galiano and the Pender Islands, but these industries were short-lived because of the subsequent internment of Japanese citizens during WW II.

 Galiano is a long and narrow island, the second largest of the Gulf Islands, and the driest.
-Just 25 kilometres long and 6 kilometres wide, it has a population of about 1000 residents, while Salt Spring Island, the largest, has a population of over 12,000.
+Just 25 kilometres long and 6 kilometres wide, it has a population of about 1100 residents, while Salt Spring Island, the largest, has a population of over 12,000.
 Galiano remains a quieter island refuge for people seeking respite from the pace of city life.
-With a history of logging and fishing, the economy has changed and, today, the majority of island residents are engaged in tourism and the arts.
+With a history of logging & fishing, the economy has changed and today the majority of island residents are engaged in tourism & the arts.

 "Greenways" became the "Galiano Lodge" prior to becoming the Galiano Oceanfront Inn and Spa